 | |

-Christmas Tree Collar DIY with Crochet
+DIY Christmas Tree Collar with Free Crochet Pattern and Video

 Crocheted Tree Collar on a Budget